-- Dr. Marcia Finlayson: falls prevention and management among people with multiple sclerosis; fatigue management among people with multiple sclerosis or other chronic conditions; supporting caregivers (including child caregivers) of people with multiple sclerosis; use of rehabilitation during multiple sclerosis relapse recovery; developing tools/resources to translate multiple sclerosis rehabilitation research findings into clinical practice.
+- Dr. Marcia Finlayson: Falls prevention and management among people with multiple sclerosis; fatigue management among people with multiple sclerosis; supporting caregivers of people with multiple sclerosis; developing tools/resources to translate multiple sclerosis rehabilitation research findings into clinical practice.

 Basic Funding Package (teaching and research assistantship, internal fellowships, bursaries and incremental growth).

 Ph.D.: minimum $18,000; most students receive between $18,000 and $22,000 per year

 Additional Internal Awards include Tracy Gourlay Memorial Scholarship and the Gwen Keough Memorial Scholarship